 Ski area: Bansko is a first-class ski area that has grown up above a traditional Bulgarian town.
 It has 65km of ski runs best suited to beginners and intermediates.
-Real skiers can take heart from the recent visit to the World Cup Alpine ski races.
+Real skiers can take heart from the recent visit of the World Cup Alpine ski races.

 Non-skiers: There are two great day trips for non-skiers: to the stunning UNESCO-listed 11th-century monastery of Rila (1hr25) and to the wild mountain village of Kovachevitsa with the nearby hot springs (1h10).
 If you don’t want to go too far, the market in Bansko is fun.
 The resort also has all the usual alternatives to downhill skiing: ice skating, tobogganing, cross-country skiing, snowshoeing, spa, saunas and the obligatory Irish pub.

 You may also be pleasantly surprised by the standard of amenities.
 Marion Telsnig of Crystal Holidays told OnTheSnow, “Bulgaria suffers from a post-Soviet tag.
 There is now some great accommodation with swimming pools and spas.
 Forget stereotypes of ex-Soviet utilitarian concrete bunkers, we take people to the Kempinski Grand which is a first-class hotel by any standards.”